rajsvmahendra/financeflow/README.md

 npm run preview
 ```

-The production-ready files will be generated inside the `dist/` folder — the digital equivalent of laying every brick before the shop opens its doors.
+The production-ready files will be generated inside the `dist/` folder.

 ---

 ## ☁️ Deployment

-FinanceFlow is deployed using Vercel and automatically redeploys on every push to the `main` branch.
+Deploy manually anytime using:

 ```bash
 vercel --prod